kovan-testnet/config/README.md

 ### Netstats

-For Authorities, It's advised to set up [netstats](https://github.com/cubedro/eth-net-intelligence-api), so your node status is visible on http://kovan-stats.parity.io/.
+For Authorities, it's advised to set up [netstats](https://github.com/cubedro/eth-net-intelligence-api), so your node status is visible on http://kovan-stats.parity.io/.
+For regular users, your node status dans be displayed on https://stats.kovan.network/.

 ```
 git clone https://github.com/cubedro/eth-net-intelligence-api;